The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.4

 Renault has a reputation for safety that few other car manufacturers can match.
 The Grand Scenic comes with a comprehensive suite of kit including six airbags, stability control, active emergency braking with pedestrian detection, emergency brake assist, tyre pressure monitoring and three Isofix child seat mounting points.
 You also get lane-departure warning, traffic sign recognition, hill-hold assist and automatic headlight beam adjustment.
 All versions except the basic one have a fatigue sensor to warn you when you need to take a break, and a couple of safety packs are available that allow you to add things like lane-keeping assist, adaptive cruise control and safe distance warning.
 The Grand Scenic hasn’t been crash tested by Euro NCAP, but the five-seat Scenic performed well, earning a full five-star rating overall, including an impressive 90% score for adult protection and an 80% rating for child protection.

-Most versions of the Grand Scenic come well equipped.
-Even the entry-level Expression+ provides dual zone climate control, four powered windows, an electronic parking brake, LED running lights, cruise control and a 7.0-inch touch-screen infotainment system that incorporates Bluetooth and a DAB radio.
-Dynamique Nav (predictably) adds sat-nav, along with front and rear parking sensors, part-leatherette upholstery, rear seat trays, a sliding centre console, rear reading lights, sun blinds for the rear windows and hands-free entry and start.
+Most versions of the Scenic come well equipped.
+Even the entry-level Expression+ provides dual-zone climate-control, four powered windows, an electronic parking brake, LED running lights, cruise control and a 7.0-inch touch-screen infotainment system that incorporates Bluetooth and a DAB radio.
+Dynamique Nav (predictably) adds sat-nav, along with front- and rear parking sensors, part-leatherette upholstery and a sliding centre console.
 Dynamique S Nav adds a colour head-up display, reversing camera, fixed panoramic sunroof, Bose sound system and the larger 8.7-inch touch-screen system.
 The most expensive Signature range-topper has full leather upholstery, massaging front seats and full LED headlights.